 - Support efforts to evaluate and document the processes and outcomes of HIA.

-- Promote/systematize policies for HIAs and Health in All Policies.
+- Promote/institutionalize policies for HIAs and Health in All Policies.

 *HIA, as articulated by the National Research Council, uses a distinct methodology and is one tool for promoting health in policies and plans.
 The MN HIA Coalition acknowledges that sometimes other tools are more appropriate and useful in achieving better health for a population.

-The Minnesota HIA Coalition is supported by a grant from the Health Impact Project, a collaboration of the Robert Wood Johnson Foundation and The Pew Charitable Trusts.
+The Minnesota HIA Coalition is supported by a grant from the Centers for Disease Control and Prevention.